"Oh Happy Day" was recorded in a church and sold to raise money for the choir. It's the only genuine gospel song to become a pop hit.

 Hugh Laurie, star of the TV show House, had a minor hit in 2011 with "Police Dog Blues," an old Blues song from 1929.

-How well do you know the lyrics of U2?
+How well do you know your protest songs (including the one that went to #1)?

 A monthly update on our latest interviews, stories and added songs